Medically reviewed by Drugs.com. Last updated on Jun 22, 2020.

-Bifunctional alkylating agent that inhibits DNA and RNA synthesis via formation of carbonium ions; produces interstrand and intrastrand cross-links in DNA resulting in miscoding, breakage, and failure of replication.
+Mechlorethamine is a bifunctional alkylating agent that inhibits DNA and RNA synthesis via formation of carbonium ions; produces interstrand and intrastrand cross-links in DNA resulting in miscoding, breakage, and failure of replication.
 Although not cell phase-specific per se, mechlorethamine effect is most pronounced in the S phase, and cell proliferation is arrested in the G2 phase.

-Rapid hydrolysis in the plasma to active metabolites (Perry, 2012)
+Rapid hydrolysis in the plasma to active metabolites (Perry 2012)

 Use: Labeled Indications

 Hodgkin lymphoma: Palliative treatment of Hodgkin lymphoma